ISAITB/docs-services/source/changelog/index.rst

     :header: "Release", "Key highlights", "Documentation link"
     :stub-columns: 1

+    1.13.0, Processing services can now return data to be displayed to users when used in GITB test cases., https://www.itb.ec.europa.eu/docs/services/1.13.0/
     1.12.0, The session identifier for validation and processing services is now optional., https://www.itb.ec.europa.eu/docs/services/1.12.0/
     1.11.1, Maintenance release with no changes., https://www.itb.ec.europa.eu/docs/services/1.11.1/ 1.11.0, Support for recording the output of validation services., https://www.itb.ec.europa.eu/docs/services/1.11.0/